Bone pain: Treatment

-The use of anesthetics within the actual bone has been a common treatment for several years.
-This method provides a direct approach using analgesics to relieve pain sensations.
+The use of anesthetics within the bone has been a common treatment for several years.
+This method provides a direct approach using analgesics to relieve pain.

-Another commonly used method for treating bone pain is radiotherapy, which can be safely administered in low doses.
-Radiotherapy utilizes radioactive isotopes and other atomic particles to damage the DNA in cells, thus leading to cell death.
-By targeting cancer tumors, radiotherapy can lead to decrease in tumor size and even tumor destruction.
-A form of radiotherapy that is often used in cases of bone cancer is systemic radioisotope therapy, where the radioisotopes target sections of the bone specifically undergoing metastasis.
+Another commonly used treatment is radiotherapy, which can be safely administered in low doses.
+Radiotherapy uses radioactive isotopes and other atomic particles to damage the DNA in cells, leading to cell death.
+By targeting cancer tumors, radiotherapy can decrease tumor size and even destroy the tumor.
+A form of radiotherapy often used in bone cancer is systemic radioisotope therapy, where the radioisotopes target sections of the bone specifically undergoing metastasis.

-In the case of bone fractures, surgical treatment is generally the most effective.
-Analgesics can be used in conjunction with surgery to help ease pain of damaged bone.
+In bone fractures, surgical treatment is generally the most effective.
+Analgesics can be used with surgery to help ease pain of damaged bone.

 Research

-Mouse and other animal models are being heavily used to determine the neuron tissue densities in bone and mechanisms for maintenance of bone pain.
+Mice and other animal models are being heavily used to determine the neuron tissue densities in bone and mechanisms for maintenance of bone pain.
 This information is pertinent to determining the biological and physiological components of pain in the bone.
 By creating a detailed map relating the types of nerves going through the different sections of bone, it is possible to pin-point locations in the bone that are at a higher risk of being susceptible to bone pain.

 Treatments focusing on biological components such as cannabinoid receptors are being tested for effectiveness.
 Through testing in mouse models, it has been shown that activation of the CB-1 receptor helps reduce reactions associated with acute pain, indicating that it alleviates bone pain.
 Thus, a new target for potential treatments is activation of the CB-1 receptor.

 Modern research and techniques are attempting to provide longer-lasting and more effective methods of treating bone pain by developing and applying new physiological knowledge of nervous tissue within the bone.
 If thorough understanding of the intra-neuronal mechanisms relating to pain can be developed, then new and more effective treatment options can be created and tested.
 Thus, it is critical to fully understand the mechanism which dictates bone pain.